graphql/graphql-spec/spec/Section 3 -- Type System.md

 other than {null}, or a Non-Null variable value, it is coerced using the input coercion for the wrapped type.

-Example: A non-null argument cannot be omitted.
+A non-null argument cannot be omitted:

 ```graphql counter-example
 {